 - Text on ellipse: enable this option to set the text on a curve. - Text start: sets text starting point on the ellipse.
-Default position is 9 o'clock.
-When increasing the position value, it moves clockwise by degrees. - Text length: sets the portion of ellipse to be used for displaying the text.
-Maximum value (default) takes the complete ellipse.
+The default position is 9 o'clock.
+When increasing the position value, it moves clockwise by degrees. - Text length: sets the portion of the ellipse to be used for displaying the text.
+The maximum value (default) takes the complete ellipse.
 Reducing the value in degrees shortens the available portion.